jmswaney/thesis/source/17_conclusion.md

 cytoarchitecture.
 This supports the hypothesis that cerebral organoids are affected by nutrient transport limitations.

-To address these nutrient transport limitations, a orgnaoid vascularization strategy is presented using two-photon stereolithography to directly print biocompatible and porous vascular systems.
-The two-photon SLA printer achieved 4 um lateral fabrication resolution and was able to directly print engineered pore structures.
+To address these nutrient transport limitations, an orgnaoid vascularization strategy is presented using two-photon stereolithography to directly print biocompatible and porous vascular systems.
+The two-photon SLA printer achieved 4 µm lateral fabrication resolution and was able to directly print engineered pore structures.
 The porous vascular systems showed improved effective nutrient transport with and without perfusion.
 Printed vascular systems were successfully integrated into cerebral organoids with limited cytotoxicty and undisrupted